 - Business – Book seats with extra legroom and complimentary non-alcoholic drinks.
 Your ticket is fully refundable and cancellable at no cost.

-Children ages two to twelve years old enjoy 50 percent discount while infants ride for free.
-Military children and children with disability are given 60 percent discount in total.
+Children ages two to twelve years enjoy a 50 percent discount while infants ride for free.
+Military children and children with disabilities are given a 60 percent discount.

-The train from Seattle WA to Vancouver BC runs for three hours.
+The train from Seattle, WA, to Vancouver, BC, runs for three hours.

 4. Driving a Car

-The benefits of driving your way to Vancouver include setting your own departure and travel pace, stopping by scenic destinations as you go and enjoying a cheaper ride in general (if the car is yours.)
+The benefits of driving to Vancouver include setting your departure and travel pace, stopping by scenic destinations as you go, and enjoying a cheaper ride (if the car is yours.)

 Most people take the I-5 North as this is the direct route.
-There are four different borders which you can cross to reach Vancouver from Seattle.
+There are four different borders that you can cross to reach Vancouver from Seattle.

 The cost for this option ranges from 52 USD to 81 USD.
 This rate entails that you drop off the rental car at the pick-up location.

 One major point which will make your trip longer is the possible long wait at the border crossing.

-A shared shuttle gives you the convenience of being picked up in the most common Seattle locations nearest to your hotel or directly from the airport to selected Vancouver stops.
+A shared shuttle allows you to be picked up in the most common Seattle locations nearest your hotel or directly from the airport to selected Vancouver stops.

 A one-way trip from downtown Seattle to downtown Vancouver costs 43 USD to 59 USD.
-Seniors, military personnel, students and children are given discounted fares.
+Seniors, military personnel, students, and children are given discounted fares.